Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 To begin the bobbin-winding process, first, pull the spool pin all the way up or out, and place your spool of thread on it.
 If your machine has a horizontal spindle, you may need to place the spool cap over it.
 My vertical spindle machine does not need a spool cap.
 For my vertical spool pin, I put the thread where it pulls from behind and to the left.

-Pull the thread end out, and pass the thread around the pre-tension disk on the left of the machine body.
+Then, pull the thread end out, and pass the thread around the pre-tension disk on the left of the machine body.
 Go under the disk and around counter-clockwise.
 You’ll be able to feel once the thread slips under that disk.

 Put the bobbin on the bobbin winder shaft.
 There’s a spring on the shaft that should slide into the bobbin groove as you turn the bobbin clockwise.
 You will feel it kind of click into place.